By Ken Klein

 Metrics to measure progress include population growth, rise in property values, tax revenue, new housing starts, homeownership, and regional GDP.

 The mood-to-move makes relocation seem plausible.
-Nearly three of five workers (59 percent) said they’re more willing to relocate for work than before the pandemic, according to a global 2021 survey by Wakefield Research for Graebel Companies (corporate relocation).
+Nearly three of five workers (59 percent) said they’re more willing to relocate for work than before the pandemic, according to a global 2021 survey by Wakefield Research for Graebel Companies (corporate relocation) on Business Wire.

 Cutting to the bone versus advertising to grow